SAVE $40 off $800+

 Majora Carter shows how brain drain cripples low-status communities and maps out a development strategy focused on talent retention to help them break out of economic stagnation.

-How can we solve the problem of persistent poverty in low-status communities?Ā Majora Carter argues that these areas need a talent-retention strategy, just like the ones companies have.
+How can we solve the problem of persistent poverty in low-status communities?
+Majora Carter argues that these areas need a talent-retention strategy, just like the ones companies have.
 Retaining homegrown talent is a critical part of creating a strong local economy that can resist gentrification.
-But too many people born in low-status communities measure their success by how far away from them they can get.Ā
+But too many people born in low-status communities measure their success by how far away from them they can get.

 Carter, who could have been one of them, returned to the South Bronx and devised a development strategy rooted in the conviction that these communities have the resources within themselves to succeed.
 She advocates measures such as

-Unlike Amazon and other retailers who may also offer Reclaiming Your Community (You Don't Have to Move out of Your Neighborhood to Live in a Better One) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Reclaiming Your Community (You Don't Have to Move out of Your Neighborhood to Live in a Better One), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details